Kampong Kapor Methodist Church: History

 On 25 January 1894, this group moved to “The Christian Institute” located on 155 Middle Road to function as a church.
-At 7.30pm that evening, six full and 16 preparatory members were organised as the first Malay Quarterly Conference chaired by the presiding elder, Rev. R.W.
-Munson.
-The “Malay Church” was formed with Cpt.
-Rev. William Shellabear undertaking pastoral charge.
-Three days later, the Sunday school was officially organised with about 40 students.
-“Sunday” school was also carried out on weekdays as well.

 Rev. Shellabear and about a dozen young men held street and kampong meetings in Malay.
 Meanwhile, Miss Blackmore and her team of women as well as the women missionaries made a deep impression on Nyonya women and their children as they distributed tracts, sang hymns, visited several hundred “native” Straits-born Chinese women in their homes and held Sunday School for “native” children in their homes and along five-foot ways.

 The church soon outgrew its Middle Road premises and a new building was constructed on Kampong Kapor Road.
 It was completed in 1930 and the church became known as The Straits Chinese Methodist Church (Bishop Bickley Memorial).
 This reflected the largely Chinese membership and the vast donations which the family and friends of Bishop George Harvey Bickley made for the construction of the building.

-In 1957, the Board of Stewards decided that since the church not only catered to the spiritual needs of the Straits-born Chinese but also to the other ethnic groups as well, the church should be known as Kampong Kapor Methodist Church (Bishop Bickley Memorial).
-It has retained this name ever since.

-The Church also founded Singapore's Methodist Church first Church kindergarten.
-Originally known as the Straits Chinese Methodist Church Kindergarten, the kindergarten was established in 1953 to provide basic education to underprivileged children who could not afford to attend a pre-school.
-When the church was renamed Kampong Kapor Methodist Church in 1957, the kindergarten became known as Kampong Kapor Methodist Church Kindergarten (KKMC Kindergarten).
-The kindergarten ran successfully until its closure in 2020.
+In 1957 the name was changed to Kampong Kapor Methodist Church.